tariq786/datafying_bitcoin/README.md

 http://bit.ly/slideshare_tariq

 ### Cleanup ###
-COde cleanup is in progress.
-Stay tuned for clean and commented code.
+Code cleanup is in progress.
+Please stay tuned for clean and commented code.